ubports/docs.ubports.com/contribute/documentation.rst

     sphinx-build -Wa . _build

 This tells Sphinx to build the documentation found in the current directory, and put it all into ``_build``.
 If any warnings occur, the build will fail.
+To keep the build from failing so you can find and fix all warnings at once, remove the uppercase W from the command.

+To speed up the build, you may optionally specifiy a ``-jX`` argument at the end of sphinx-build, where X is the number of CPU threads your system has.

 If all went well, you can enter the ``_build`` directory and open ``index.html`` to view the UBports documentation.